 The 2003 Iowa General Assembly asked the Iowa DOT to conduct a study of Iowa public policy regarding coordination of public transit services and school transportation.
 This report describes the efficiencies that may be obtained by coordinating transit management and maintenance systems in the areas of school transportation, public transit, and other forms of public transportation.
 This report contains background information on Iowa's transit systems, school bus systems, and instances of coordination between them.

 The DBE program is a U.S. DOT program designed to ensure nondiscrimination in the award and administration of U.S. DOT funded contracts and create a level playing field on which DBE firms can compete fairly for these contracts.
 The program requires agencies receiving funding from the Federal Highway Administration, the Federal Transit Administration, and the Federal Aviation Administration to make good faith efforts to find and use DBE firms when possible.
-For DBE assistance regarding or Federal Transit Administration (FTA), contact the Iowa DOT Modal Division's Office of Aviation or Office of Public Transit at 515-239-1875.
-To obtain an application or further technical assistance, please contact the Iowa DOT's Office of Contracts.
+For DBE assistance regarding or Federal Transit Administration (FTA) contact the Iowa DOT’s Office of Public Transit at 515-239-1875.
+To obtain an application or further technical assistance, please contact the Office of Civil Rights.

 In early 2002, the Iowa DOT engaged a consultant to help develop a statewide transit intelligent transportation system (ITS) plan.
 Iowa DOT intended to provide a means for transit agencies in the state's rural and small urban communities to utilize ITS applications to support and enhance transit operations.
 Although several of the state's transit agencies have implemented ITS applications, most agencies continue to rely on manual procedures for operations, management, and customer service functions.
 While the project has been technology-oriented, it also supports the broader objectives of the State of Iowa, as well as the participating communities.
 Foremost among these objectives is to provide efficient and effective transit services that meet the needs of rural and small urban communities.
 The implementation of technology is, therefore, not for technology's sake; it is to improve transit services.
 ITS technology is a tool, and the project has defined a way of deploying these tools to serve transit agencies and transit users throughout the state.